prettydiff/prettydiff/options.md

 -----------|---
 api        | any
 default    | auto
 definition | The lowercase single word common name of the source code's programming language.
-The value 'auto' imposes language and lexer auto-detection, which ignores deliberately specified lexer values. label      | Language lexer      | any mode       | any
+The value 'auto' imposes language and lexer auto-detection, which ignores deliberately specified lexer values.
+The value 'text' is converted to 'auto' if options 'mode' is not 'diff'.
+Value 'text' allows literal comparisons. label      | Language lexer      | any mode       | any